 The Crown Hotel – we also went for a pint here!
-It’s an old school traditional pub that does a decent pint.
+It’s an old-school traditional pub that does a decent pint.

 Yorkshire Three Peaks Challenge Kit List

-Food – we opted for some sandwiches, bananas, Mars bars and Wine Gums…yum!
+Food – we opted for sandwiches, bananas, Mars bars and Wine Gums…yum!
 Again, you will know your own needs.

 - Base layer – I have a merino wool base layer which is excellent.
-Not only is it effective, it also doesn’t stink!
+Not only is it effective, but it also doesn’t stink!
 It’s worth spending the money on a merino wool top for something like this.
 There’s a good article HERE that compares merino wool and synthetic materials.

 - Waterproof jacket

-- Waterproof trousers – We opted not to take waterproof trousers because the weather was looking fine for the day, but you may want a set of waterproof trousers if the weather isn’t looking so good.
+- Waterproof trousers – We opted not to take waterproof trousers because the weather was looking fine for the day, but you may want a set of waterproof trousers if the weather isn’t good.
 And remember, the weather can change quickly – you wouldn’t want to be caught out.

 Phone & charger – this goes without saying in today’s world.
 Phone signal is poor for most of the route, so download your maps if you choose to navigate by tech and not a map & compass, but remember – relying on a mobile phone will always carry risks, so you may want to take a map and compass.

 Hat & gloves – these two go hand in hand.
-Even if the weather is good, it’s likely to be windy on the peaks and if you’re stopping for food or rest, you might get cold quickly.
+Even if the weather is good, it’s likely to be windy on the peaks, and if you’re stopping for food or rest, you might get cold quickly.

-Anti-chafing rub – such as Bodyglide to stop your legs chafing.
+Anti-chafing rub – such as Bodyglide to stop your legs from chafing.
 No doubt this would cause you a problem if suffer a bit of chafing and don’t have any anti-chafing rub to hand.

 Compeed – for the hotspots on your feet.
 If you’re anything like Dek and have feet like a baby, you’ll need these.
-Look after your feet otherwise you’ll be in a world of pain by the end!
+Look after your feet; otherwise, you’ll be in a world of pain by the end!

 Other Kit Considerations

 Map & compass – Ordnance Survey Explorer map OL2 is the one you need if you’re into using maps!
-You will easily be able to navigate the walk because it’s signposted and there are tons of people all going the same way…unless you’re us!
+You will easily be able to navigate the walk because it’s signposted, and there are tons of people all going the same way…unless you’re us!
 Ha!
 It would never be a bad idea to take a map and compass, even if you’ve got your phone with mapping on.
 Belt and braces, and all that!
-The weather may change and you might need a map and compass but it’s no use if you can’t read a map and don’t know how to use a compass, so find out how before you set off.
+The weather may change, and you might need a map and compass, but it’s no use if you can’t read a map and don’t know how to use a compass, so find out how before you set off.